vertesy/volunteering/README.md

 We would like to help people or communities using our skills, as well as to learn about the life and needs of people in less developed parts of the world.

-We would like to find projects  preferentially teaching adults or children, or related to women empowering.
+We would like to find projects preferentially teaching adults or children, or related to women's empowerment.

 Parisa is also interested in volunteering projects related to renewable energy in developing countries.

+Abel is also interested in teaching bioinformatics, programming or data analysis at univerisities.

 ### Timing